 235.05 Business Cases

-Synergy Business Case – Mr Damien McConville joined the meeting to present proposals on behalf of BioInnovate which has identified an opportunity to speed up the innovation cycle and create all-island value chains by identifying businesses who have problems they cannot fix, and connecting them with businesses with bioeconomy solutions.
+Mr Damien McConville joined the meeting to present two Synergy proposals.

+BioInnovate has identified an opportunity to speed up the innovation cycle and create all-island value chains by identifying businesses who have problems they cannot fix, and connecting them with businesses with bioeconomy solutions.
 Ireland and Northern Ireland operating together are in an advantageous position to commit to putting ourselves on the global map and show that we are open for business, and in sectors that will be climate resilient – a shared ambition across the island of Ireland, Europe and on the international stage.
 Approval is sought from the Board for this project.

 Joint Academies’ Engineering Enterprise Fellowships identified that demand/opportunity exists for north-south networking around shared engineering themes.
 The Academies signed an MoU in May 2022 to undertake to work together to identify practical opportunities to link existing work streams and explore ambitious stretch projects across areas of shared interest.
 In particular, building links between the enterprise focus of RAE’s NI Hub and the innovation policy focus of IAE’s Innovation Committee.
 Approval is sought from the Board for this project.